zranger1/PixelblazePatterns/Toolkit/sdf2d.md

 ```

 ### Heart
-Draws cardiod shape.
+Draws cardioid shape.
 Low resolution makes the detail a little
 tricky - play with size and line width 'till its the way you like!
 ```
 function heart(x,y,r) {